Chicago banker convicted over Trump loan scheme | ExBulletin

 Chicago banker convicted over Trump loan scheme

-NEW YORK A Manhattan jury on Tuesday convicted a Chicago banker of allowing Paul Manafort to obtain $ 16 million in loans before ex-President Donald Trump’s former campaign manager helped him secure an interview for a position in the Trump administration.
+NEW YORK – A Manhattan jury on Tuesday convicted a Chicago banker for allowing Paul Manafort to get $ 16 million in loans before ex-President Donald Trump’s former campaign manager helped him get an interview for a position in the Trump administration.

-The jury returned their verdict in federal court, convicting Stephen Calk of financial institution bribery and conspiracy.
+The jury returned its verdict in federal court after less than two hours of deliberation, convicting Stephen Calk of financial institution bribery and conspiracy.
 Calks’ lawyers had maintained that their client had done nothing illegal in the weeks following Trump’s victory in the November 2016 presidential election.

 But prosecutors said Calk paved the way for Manafort to receive loans he was not entitled to in the hope that Calk could secure a high-level job with the Trump administration.
 Although Calk eventually got an interview at Trump Tower, he was not hired.